Assell History, Family Crest & Coats of Arms

 The vast movement of people that followed the Norman Conquest of England of 1066 brought the Assell family name to the British Isles.
-They lived in Cheshire.
+They lived in Devon.
 This name however, is a topographical reference indicating that the original bearer lived in close proximity to a hazel tree or grove.

 Early Origins of the Assell family